 Plans for the SureFly were initially revealed at a Paris Airshow in June 2017 and since then the development of the aircraft has undergone a number of changes.
 At the time of their introduction to the hybrid helicopter, Workhorse, the Ohio based manufacturer of the aircraft and their CEO, Stephen Burns, indicated that they were thrilled and excited to present what they consider to be a step forward for the aviation industry.
 Mr. Burns was further quoted as saying, “We’ve designed SureFly by leveraging our expertise in battery-electric powered mobility, controls and gas generators to accelerate the speed, to market in this sector.”

 The Workhorse Group Incorporated, formerly, AMP Electric Vehicles until 2015, is an innovations technology company focused on the development, manufacture, and introduction of battery-powered, extended range utility vehicles to the transportation sector.
-The company is headquartered in Cincinnati and has been integral in the development of a number of electric vehicles.
-Workhorse has expressed an interest in the future development of self-sufficient helicopters, but for now is content to develop aircraft operated by humans.
+The company is headquartered in Cincinnati and has been integral in the development of several electric vehicles.
+Workhorse has expressed an interest in the future development of self-sufficient helicopters, but for now, it is content to develop aircraft operated by humans.
 Hence, the SureFly.

 The SureFly hybrid helicopter is what is commonly referred to as a vertical takeoff and landing (VTOL) vehicle, which essentially means that take off, hover, and touch down of the aircraft can be achieved vertically.